ERuby: new() method of ERB

 To only provide the third parameter and ignore the second parameter, use 0 as the input for second parameter.

 ERB has many other methods exposed which can be used to render a template.
-For full list of APIs exposed by the ERB object, refer to the ERB documentation given in the reference section.
+A full list of APIs exposed by the ERB object is listed in the ERB documentation.

 Running ERB from Command-line

-As it has been already explained in the previous sections, the erb is used to generate templates.
-This is often used to generate web pages or other text files.
-Usually needs erb to push the output to his or her desired file.
-To achieve this, we can use the redirection ability provided in the command-line and redirect the output to a file rather than making it print on the standard output.
+The erb command-line provides a way to process ERB templates from the terminal.It reads a template file, evaluates embedded Ruby code, and prints the result in the output.
+Output redirection can be used to write the result to a file rather than printing it in standard output.